CogStack/MedCATtrainer/README.md

 `$ docker-compose -f docker-compose-dev.yml build`

 If the build fails with an error code 137, the virtual machine running the docker daemon does not have enough memory.
-Adjust in docker daemon settings CLI or associated docker GUI.
+Increase the allocated memory to containers in the docker daemon settings CLI or associated docker GUI.

 `$ docker-compose -f docker-compose-dev.yml up`